Intersection theory of polymatroids: Augmented geometry of polymatroids

 We begin by reviewing briefly balanced fans and their Chow homology classes; for details and proofs we point to \cite{FS97} and \cite[Section 5]{AHK18}.

 A pure-dimensional simplicial rational fan $\Sigma$ of dimension $d$ is \emph{balanced} if for any cone $\tau\in \Sigma$ of codimension 1, one has $\sum_{\sigma \supsetneq \tau} u_{\sigma\setminus \tau} \in \tau$, where $u_{\sigma\setminus \tau}$ denotes the primitive vector of the unique ray in $\sigma$ that is not in $\tau$.
 Suppose a balanced fan $\Sigma$ is a subfan of a complete unimodular fan ${\widetilde\Sigma}$.
-Let $A^d(X_{{\widetilde\Sigma}})$ be the $d$-th graded piece of the Chow ring of the toric variety $X_{{\widetilde\Sigma}}$, which is spanned by $\{[Z_\sigma]\colon \sigma \text{ a $d$-dimensional cone in $\widetilde\Sigma$}\}$, where $Z_\sigma$ is the torus-orbit closure in $X_{{\widetilde\Sigma}}$ corresponding to $\sigma$.
-One then obtains a linear functional $w_\Sigma \in \operatorname{Hom}(A^d(X_{\widetilde\Sigma}),\ZZ)$ determined by $w_\Sigma( [Z_\sigma]) = 1$ if $\sigma\in \widetilde\Sigma$ and $w_\Sigma([Z_\sigma]) = 0$ otherwise.
+Let $A^d(X_{{\widetilde\Sigma}})$ be the $d$-th graded piece of the Chow ring of the toric variety $X_{{\widetilde\Sigma}}$, which is spanned by $\{[Z_\sigma]: \sigma \text{ a $d$-dimensional cone in $\widetilde\Sigma$}\}$, where $Z_\sigma$ is the torus-orbit closure in $X_{{\widetilde\Sigma}}$ corresponding to $\sigma$.
+One then obtains a linear functional $w_\Sigma \in \operatorname{Hom}(A^d(X_{\widetilde\Sigma}),\ZZ)$ determined by $w_\Sigma( [Z_\sigma]) = 1$ if $\sigma\in \Sigma$ and $w_\Sigma([Z_\sigma]) = 0$ otherwise.
 By the Poincar\'e duality property of the Chow ring $A^\bullet(X_{\widetilde\Sigma})$, the functional $w_\Sigma$ defines an element $[\Sigma] \in A_d(X_\Sigma)$.

-Returning to polymatroids, let $\P$ be a polymatroid on $\E$ of type $\textbf a$ and rank $r$.
-As the support of the augmented Bergman fan $\Sigma_{\P}$ coincides with the support of a Bergman fan, \cite[Theorem 3.8]{Gross} implies that $\Sigma_\P$ is a balanced subfan of the polystellahedral fan of type $\textbf a$
+Returning to polymatroids, let $\P$ be a polymatroid on $\E$ with cage $\textbf a$ and rank $r$.
+As the support of the augmented Bergman fan $\Sigma_{\P}$ coincides with the support of a Bergman fan, \cite[Theorem 3.8]{Gross} implies that $\Sigma_\P$ is a balanced subfan of the polystellahedral fan with cage $\textbf a$.

-\begin{definition} The \emph{augmented Bergman class} of $\P$ is the Chow homology class $[\Sigma_\P] \in A_r(X_{\textbf a})$ obtained by considering $\Sigma_\P$ as a balanced subfan of the polystellahedral fan of type $\textbf a$. \end{definition}
+\begin{definition} The \emph{augmented Bergman class} of $\P$ is the Chow homology class $[\Sigma_\P] \in A_r(X_{\textbf a})$ obtained by considering $\Sigma_\P$ as a balanced subfan of the polystellahedral fan with cage $\textbf a$. \end{definition}